 Once your VoIP system is up and running, we recommend spending time training your employees on how to use their new phones.
 Your VoIP provider may have training videos or manuals that your employees can reference.
 However, we also recommend demonstrating the specific actions employees will complete with their phones, such as call transfers and holds.

 If you plan to allow employees to make calls from home, you’ll need to provide special training on how to use their VoIP phones remotely.
 Many VoIP systems allow employees to make calls through their computers or cell phones using special software.
 As a result, you may wish to invite employees to test this software in the office before using it during a work-from-home session.

-The most important step in setting up and managing VoIP phone systems for your organization is hiring an expert VoIP provider.
+The most important step in setting up and managing VoIP phone systems for your organization is hiring a provider for expert VoIP phone services.

 The best providers offer comprehensive phone systems that include all of the features your business could need.
 These providers can also help train your employees on how to best use their new devices for remote work.

 At BEMA, we specialize in helping clients choose, set up, and manage VoIP phone systems that are feature-rich and cost-effective.
 We’d be happy to help your organization transition to a VoIP phone system that meets your specific needs.